manuelfessen/manuelfessen.de/src/pages/about.md

 ## Bio
 ### Job Title
-Manuel Fessen, UX Designer at EASY Software
+Manuel Fessen, UX Designer at <a class="underline decoration-blue-400 hover:text-blue-400" href="https://www.easy-software.com"
+            target="_blank">EASY Software</a>

+### Short, 1st Person
+I am a UX Designer based in Essen working at <a class="underline decoration-blue-400 hover:text-blue-400" href="https://www.easy-software.com"
+            target="_blank">EASY Software</a>.
+I help with my skills and experience in delivering great User Experience to customers.

-### Long, 3rd Person
+### Short, 3rd Person
-Manuel Fessen is UX Designer at EASY Software, where he helps providing a great customer experience.
-Its important to him, that every user has the right to good software and should have fun while using it.
-Prior he was a Community Manager where he learned a lot about the users perspective.
-In his spare time, he likes to read, is annoyed that he can't take enough photos with his camera and tries to go jogging regularly regardless of the weather.
+Manuel Fessen is UX Designer at <a class="underline decoration-blue-400 hover:text-blue-400" href="https://www.easy-software.com"
+            target="_blank">EASY Software</a>, where he helps providing a great customer experience.

 ### Long, 1st Person
-I am a UX Designer based in Essen working at EASY Software.
+I am a UX Designer based in Essen working at <a class="underline decoration-blue-400 hover:text-blue-400" href="https://www.easy-software.com"
+            target="_blank">EASY Software</a>.
 I help with my skills and experience in delivering great User Experience to customers.
 Intuitive software is a MUST.
 I believe that everyone has the right to good software and should have fun while using it.
-In my free time, I like to read, I'm annoyed that I don't take enough photos with my camera and I try to go jogging regularly regardless of the weather.
+In my free time, I like to read, I'm wishe to take more photos with my Fujifilm X-T30 and I try to go jogging regularly regardless of the weather.

-### Short, 3rd Person
+### Long, 3rd Person
-Manuel Fessen is UX Designer at EASY Software, where he helps providing a great customer experience.
+Manuel Fessen is UX Designer at <a class="underline decoration-blue-400 hover:text-blue-400" href="https://www.easy-software.com"

-### Short, 1st Person
-I am a UX Designer based in Essen working at EASY Software.
-I help with my skills and experience in delivering great User Experience to customers.
+            target="_blank">EASY Software</a>, where he helps providing a great customer experience.
+Its important to him, that every user has the right to good software and should have fun while using it.
+Prior he was a Community Manager at <a class="underline decoration-blue-400 hover:text-blue-400" href="https://kick-it-out.de/" target="_blank">Ludetis UG</a> where he learned a lot about the users perspective.
+In his spare time, he likes to read, wishes to take more photos with his Fujifilm X-T30 and tries to go jogging regularly regardless of the weather.

 ### Education
-Manuel Fessen graduated from Hochschule Ruhr West with a B.Sc. in Computer Engineering.
+Manuel Fessen graduated at [Hochschule Ruhr West](https://www.hochschule-ruhr-west.de/studium/studienangebot/bachelor/mensch-technik-interaktion/) with a B.Sc. in Computer Engineering.

 ### Activities